alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 - Repeat same steps as L3MultilayerSW2Link (OPT1)
 - Click Save then Apply Changes

-Adding these rules will allow the OSPF adjacency to form accross both links which we will confirm in the Verification part of this section.
+Adding these rules will allow the OSPF adjacency to form across both links which we will confirm in the Verification part of this section.

 <br>